 Custody Battle Expenses are High

-Custody battles are often one of the most expensive areas to litigate in Family Law, from both a financial and emotional aspect.
+Child custody battles are often one of the most expensive areas to litigate in Family Law, from both a financial and emotional aspect.
 Sometimes when emotions run high in a case, especially at the beginning, parents assume they must “battle it out.”
-Before deciding what’s best for you and your children, here are some options for you to consider
+Before deciding what’s best for you and your children, here are some options for you to consider.

 Sometimes when there is domestic violence, mental health issues, or addiction issues, it’s not always possible to settle custody and parenting time issues in mediation.
 When this happens, a party or the court can request a custody evaluation of the case.
 This special evaluation is typically performed by a social worker, psychologist or another expert who has been specifically trained to perform custody evaluations for families.
 The purpose of the evaluation is to give the court more information about the family’s situation, as well as give the court a recommendation about custody and parenting time specific to the case.
 These evaluations are quite comprehensive and time consuming—sometimes taking anywhere from 3 to 8 months to complete, depending on the situation.